D2KLab/sparql-transformer/README.md

 }
 ```

-The `@graph` property contains the prototype of the result as I expect it.
+The `@graph`/`proto` property contains the prototype of the result as I expect it.
 When the value should be taken from the query result, I declare it using the following syntax:

     $<SPARQL PREDICATE>[$required]

 The subject of the predicate is always `?id`.
-If `$requred` is omitted, the clause is wrapped by `OPTIONAL { ... }`.
+If `$required` is omitted, the clause is wrapped by `OPTIONAL { ... }`.
 In this way, I specify a mapping between the JSON-LD output properties and the ones in the endpoint.
 The values non prepended by a `$` are transferred as is to the output.

 The `$`-something root properties allow to make the query more specific.
 They will be not present in the output, being used only at query level.